 During a tour of Japan, Luis died when Gino was only 12 years old.
-From an early age, Gino was proud of his stepfather being a professional wrestler and was chomping at the bit to become one as well.
+From an early age, Gino was proud of his stepfather for being a professional wrestler and was chomping at the bit to become one as well.

 Early Beginnings and Success

 To the fans’ delight, the feud between Lothario and Hernandez culminated in Gino getting his head shaved after being on the losing end of a hair versus hair match.
 Early in his career, Gino had blond hair in a style similar to a man by the name of Ric Flair.
 In SCW, he also formed a successful team with Tully Blanchard.
-Other big stars of the territory included “Cowboy” Scott Casey, “The Continental Lover” Eddy Mansfield, Wahoo, McDaniel, “Bruiser” Bob Sweetan and The Guerreros (Chavo and Mando).
+Other big stars of the territory included “Cowboy” Scott Casey, “The Continental Lover” Eddy Mansfield, Wahoo, McDaniel, “Bruiser” Bob Sweetan, and The Guerreros (Chavo and Mando).

 Watch: "Gorgeous" Gino Hernandez coming into his own in Houston.

-In his first appearance for WCCW (World Class Championship Wrestling), which was known as Big Time Wrestling when affiliated with the NWA until 1982, Gino engaged in a feud with David Von Erich, where he ultimately won and later lost the prestigious NWA Texas Heavyweight Championship.
+In his first appearance for WCCW (World Class Championship Wrestling), known as Big Time Wrestling when affiliated with the NWA until 1982, Gino engaged in a feud with David Von Erich, where he ultimately won and later lost the prestigious NWA Texas Heavyweight Championship.

 When he later returned to WCCW, he teamed with future legend Jake Roberts who readily admits that Gino had the "it factor" that separates everyday talent from the true stars.
-Roberts explains in the highly recommended documentary, Dark Side of the Ring – The Mysterious Death of Gorgeous Gino, "You can’t buy it, you can’t steal it, you can’t borrow it.
+Roberts explains in the highly recommended documentary Dark Side of the Ring – The Mysterious Death of Gorgeous Gino, "You can’t buy it, you can’t steal it, you can’t borrow it.
 You either got it, or you don’t.
 It’s called charisma, and he had charisma, man."

 Watch: Gino Hernandez and Chris Adams get their heads shaved by the Von Erichs.